cl91/NeptuneOS/readme.md

 The status of the project right now is that we have implemented enough NT primitives to load a basic keyboard driver stack, which includes the keyboard class driver `kbdclass.sys` and the PS/2 port driver `i8042prt.sys`, as well as a basic command prompt `ntcmd.exe`, taken from the ReactOS project.
-The entire system fits in a floppy and can be downloaded from LINK.
+Pretty much none of the shell command actually work but the keyboard stack is stable.
+The debug builds might be a bit slow because we generate too much debug logs.
+You can turn these off in the code (see `private/ntos/inc`).
+We also include a `beep.sys` driver which makes an annoying sound on the PC speaker.
+You will need to unmute to hear it (especially if you use `pulseaudio`).
+All drivers run in user space!
+The entire system fits in a floppy and can be downloaded from [Release v0.1.0001](https://github.com/cl91/NeptuneOS/releases/tag/v0.1.0001).
 You can also build it yourself, the procedure of which is described in the next section.

 ## Building